okeshawarz/prospectus/keshawarz_prospectus_v2.md

 The author similarly constructs IVs for other forms of never-controlled housing.

 Sims finds that the end of rent control had little effect on the construction of new housing.
-He further found evidence
-that rent control decreases the number of available rental units through condo conversions.
+He further found evidencethat rent control decreases the number of available rental units through condo conversions.
 In other words,
 rent control seemed to affect the quantity of *rental housing,*